 Top Tip – incorrect bank details can delay your grant payment.
 When entering your BIC and IBAN make sure the details are correct.

 - Your installer must apply to ESB Networks to connect the solar PV system to the electricity network.

-5. Your Company/Installer submits evidence of works to SEAI
+5. Your Company submits evidence of works to SEAI

 - Your solar PV company will give you the documentation related to your installation.
 They will submit copies to SEAI electronically.